petergermon/ppst/README.md

 # PowerShell Technician's Toolkit (PSTT)
-PowerShell Technician's Toolkit (PSTT) is a repository of PowerShell Scripts that can be ultilised to debug technical issues that may arise within the Windows Operating System.
+PowerShell Technician's Toolkit (PSTT) is a repository of PowerShell Scripts that can be ultilised to debug/fix technical issues that may arise within the Windows Operating System.
 <br>

 ----------------------------------------------------------------------------------------------------------------------